 Marine and Amphib are the only Ground units that can be "at sea" on a non-port, coastal hex.
-Since they cannot cross all-land hexes, they effectively can move only into coastal hexes.
-They are considered to be "ashore" as a BH when face-up.
+They are considered to be "ashore" as a BH when face-up, otherwise they are "at sea".
+Marines are restricted to Sea or Coastal hexes; Amphibious infantry are not.